In Flower Now – Gentians

 The intense blue trumpets of gentians are one of the glories of the autumn garden.
-These grow well in Scotland as they dislike alkaline soils and do require good levels of moisture during the warm summer months so be prepared to water them in a dry spell.
-If your soil is very heavy, they benefit from organic matter to open up the drainage – if this is not possible consider growing in ericaceous compost in a container.
-Some of the new varieties have been developed for this purpose as they are more compact than the older ones which trail.
+These grow well in Scotland as they dislike alkaline soils and do require good levels of moisture during the warm summer months so you will need to water them in a dry spell.
+If your soil is very heavy they benefit from organic matter to open up the drainage –if this is not possible consider growing in ericaceous compost in a container.
+Some of the new varieties have been developed with container growing in mind as they are more compact than the older ones which tend to trail.

 Most are forms or hybrids of Gentiana sino-ornata first introduced from Yunnan in China by George Forrest in 1904.
 The species is itself very variable.

 More difficult to grow is the sky blue Gentiana farreri named after the well-known English rock gardener.
 Some of the sino-ornata hybrids are more vigorous pale blue types eg ‘Devonhall’.
 Several white cultivars are now available.
 You sometimes see forms with blue and white stripes but these seem to be unstable.
 ‘Eugens Allerbester’ is a double but an acquired taste!

 Any with the word Silk in their names were bred at Aberconwy nursery in north Wales by Keith Lever as was ‘Gorau Glass‘ (best blue in Welsh).
 The have just introduced a very attractive sky blue with some farreri parentage named ‘Silken Star‘ This has been derived from the plant Alec Duguid introduced when at Edrom nursery.